FujiNetWIFI/fujinet-nhandler/apple2/README.md

 # fujiapple-ampersand
 Add fujinet commands to applesoft BASIC using ampersand routines

-To create the FUJIAPPLE executable: make clean make
+To create the FUJIAPPLE executable and create disk image: make dist image will be dist/FUJIAPPLE.po
+Volume name will be /FUJI.APPLE

 Based on the documentation here: https://github.com/FujiNetWIFI/fujinet-platformio/wiki/Apple2-Applesoft-Network-extensions